Germany–Ghana relations: Migration

 The number of people with a migration background from Ghana in Germany is estimated at just under 49,000 (2014).
 Most of them live in major German cities.
 Between 1981 and 2013, nearly 12,400 Ghanaian nationals were naturalized in Germany.
 Almost 10,000 children were born of German-Ghanaian partnerships by 2009.
 Ghanaians are thus among the largest migrant groups from sub-Saharan Africa in Germany.
 Prominent German-Ghanaians include restaurateur Nelson Müller, dancer and fitness trainer Detlef Soost, singer and TV host Daniel Aminati and footballers Gerald Asamoah, Jérôme Boateng, Kevin-Prince Boateng and Dennis Aogo.
 The Union of Ghanaian Associations in Germany (UGAG) represents the Ghanaian community in Germany.

 Sports

 The Ghana national team has been coached several times by coaches from Germany, including Otto Pfister, Karl-Heinz Marotzke, Burkhard Ziese, Rudi Gutendorf and Ralf Zumdick.
-Ghana internationals such as Otto Addo, Hans Sarpei, Prince Tagoe, Anthony Yeboah and Isaac Vorsah played in Germany.
+Ghana internationals such as Otto Addo, Hans Sarpei, Prince Tagoe, Tony Yeboah and Isaac Vorsah played in Germany.